Want to find your customer’s pain points? I’m here to help.

 Each pain point refers to a specific problem your customers are facing.
 Ideally, you want to position your product or service as a solution to that problem.

-Because if you know exactly what they struggle with, you’ll know how to pitch your product in a way that solves their problems.
+If you know exactly what your customers struggle with, you’ll know how to pitch your product or solution in a way that solves their problems.

-Sometimes, just acknowledging a pain point can lead to an entirely new product.
+Simply acknowledging a customer’s pain shows you value your customer and their overall satisfaction.
+Often, it can even lead to an entirely new product.

 For instance, say your ideal customer is a watermelon lover.
 But what this ideal customer doesn’t love is sticky fingers and the time it takes to slice through thick skin.